Get

 Have you ever wondered how to introduce a kitten to your dog?
 Do you want a kitten but are afraid to adopt because of Fido?

-If you are debating about bringing home a little fluffy kitten, there are some considerations you should take to make it as stress-free as possible for you, your new kitten, and your dog.
+If you are debating about bringing home a little fluffy kitten, there are some considerations you should take to make it as stress-free as possible and ultimately safe for you, your new kitten, and your dog.
 It’s imperative to find a way to maintain a balanced, harmonious household with a kitten and dog.
-After all, the kitten will grow into an adult, and you want your dog and cat to become best friends.
+After all, the kitten will grow into an adult, and you want your dog and cat to become friends and to learn how to live together.

 In this guide, we’ll look at tips on how to successfully introduce a kitten to your dog so that the end result is pleasant and enjoyable.